 With over a hundred resorts, you are probably going to have to settle for something different.
 But don’t be overly concerned.
 Unless you are a repeat visitor to the Maldives with perfect snorkelling as a priority, almost wherever you end up you will be blown away by what you can see.
-Most of the life on any reef is in the top five metres of water, so snorkelling, especially if you learn to free divedive, gives you the spectacular on a plate.
+Most of the life on any reef is in the top five metres of water, so snorkelling, especially if you learn to free dive, gives you the spectacular on a plate.

 As well as the following advice on snorkelling in the Maldives, read the Diving section for more information about the reef, the fish and coral, and staying safe under water.